-I was starting to get dizzy.
+I was starting to get dizzy by then.
 The world was pulsing in my head, and my vision was getting hazy around the edges.
 One of my friends from high school came running up.

-“Dave!” she cried.
+“Dave!”
+Sarah Johnson cried.
 “I saw someone had hit a bicyclist.
 I can’t believe it was you!
 Are you okay?
 Is there anything I can do for you?”

 “Yeah,” I said.
-“Could you tell them I’m going to be late back from lunch?”
+“Could you go to my work and tell them I’m going to be late back from lunch?”

-The initial injury was nothing more than a bruise that stretched across my entire right side and a limp that lasted a few days.
-I got some X-rays the next day, and they didn’t show any major damage.
+The initial injury was nothing more than a bruise stretching across my entire right side, a pain in my lower back, and a limp that lasted a few days.
+I got some X-rays, and they didn’t show any major damage.

-That was the only sick time I took from that job in five years.
-I’m a dedicated worker, a workaholic that’s afraid of being homeless if I don’t work my butt of and have near perfect attendance for my employer.
-That will be important a bit later.
+I took the only sick day I had from my job for a stretch of five years.
+I’m dedicated, a workaholic afraid of being homeless if I don’t sweat my butt off and have near-perfect attendance for my employer.

 The Army Cot